retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 generates 4 timedeltas :math:`\Delta_1, \Delta_2, \Delta_3, \Delta_4` as shown in the diagram.
-The timedeltas between events B and D, D and C, C and E are not taken into account because two events from each pair are from different users.
+The timedeltas between events B and D, D and C, C and E are not taken into account because two events from each pair belong to different users.

 .. code-block:: python